capawesome-team/capacitor-mlkit/packages/face-mesh-detection/README.md

 processImage(options: ProcessImageOptions) => Promise<ProcessImageResult>
 ```

+Detects face mesh from the supplied image.

+Only available on Android.

 | Param         | Type                                                                |
 | ------------- | ------------------------------------------------------------------- |
 | **`options`** | <code><a href="#processimageoptions">ProcessImageOptions</a></code> |

 **Returns:** <code>Promise&lt;<a href="#processimageresult">ProcessImageResult</a>&gt;</code>

+**Since:** 5.3.0

 --------------------